2023 Nissan Rogue: New Subcompact Crossover Model

 The new 2023 Nissan Rogue Hybrid drives the Renault-Nissan CMF-C platform, supporting the recently disclosed Rogue and Mitsubishi Outlander.

 It’s available with 20-inch wheels for the first time, and models with those wheels (or AWD) get multilink rear suspension settings.
-Nissan says the new Nissan Rogue Qashqai Hybrid 2023 is lighter, stiffer, and more fun to drive than the old one.
+As a result, Nissan says the new Nissan Rogue Qashqai Hybrid 2023 is lighter, stiffer, and more fun to drive than the old one.

 More interesting is the E-Power model, which pairs a 1.5-liter gas engine with an electric motor.
 As in cars such as the Chevy Volt, the engine generates extraordinary power for electric motors, with the front wheels driven only by electricity.